-Planting is easy.
-If you want to grow the Echinacea from seed, my How to Start Seeds post will take you step-by-step through seed starting.
-You’ll want to do this indoors weeks before your zone’s last frost date to get a head start on your Summer blooms.
-Or, you can plant directly into the ground after frost clears.
+You’ll want to do this indoors weeks before your zone’s last frost date in order to get a head start on your Summer blooms.
+Or, you can plant the seeds directly into the ground after frost clears.

-Please know that growing Coneflowers from seed takes patience.
-Since it’s a perennial, it can take more than one year before your plants will bloom.
+*Please know that growing Coneflowers from seed takes patience.
+Since it’s a perennial, it can take more than one year before your plants start to bloom.

-When you purchase potted plants, they’ll probably already have a few blooms on plus a few visible forming buds, which start off green, and then change color as they start to bloom.
+When you purchase potted Coneflowers, they’ll most likely have a few blooms on them plus a few visible forming buds, which start off green, as shown below, and then change color as they begin to bloom.

 Here’s how you should plant your potted Echinacea plants:

 - Choose a planting spot that gets about 6 hours of full sun each day.

 - You’ll need to plant each container a few feet away from each other.
 This plant spreads and will need plenty of air circulation to avoid disease.